 Disney Theme Parks in the US

 Disney hosts several quiet places for downtime and quiet breaks, as well as myriad accommodations for children with disabilities, including ASD.
 They also have a “Rider Swap” program, allowing family members to coordinate who goes on rides and who waits behind to take care of non-riding children.
+This applies for both Disney World and Disneyland.

 - Services for Guests with Disabilities | Walt Disney World Resort.